-Nursing-home care assessments, levied by at least 32 states, are generally either an amount per bed-day or per patient, or a percentage of revenues.
+Nursing-home care assessments, levied by at least 33 states, are generally either amounts per bed-day or per patient, or percentages of revenues.
 Assessments per resident day or bed-day are as follows.
-An asterisk (\) indicates that an assessment is per resident-day; all others are per bed-day.
+An asterisk () indicates that an assessment is per resident-day; all others are per bed-day.